rumca-js/rss-reader/README.md

  - No frontend framework required
  - Fast - Minimal processing.
 No unnecessary abstractions
  - Read-only - Feeds and entries only.
 No mutation beyond fetching and storing

+# Endpoints

+Allows to integrate your project with YAFR.

+ - /api/entries - returns JSON about entries
+ - /api/sources - returns JSON about sources
+ - /api/config - configuration